ibm-cloud-docs/containers/cs_encrypt.md

     {: screen}
 7. Optional: [Verify that your secrets are encrypted](#verify_kms).

 After the KMS provider is enabled in the cluster, data in `etcd`, existing secrets, and new secrets that are created in the cluster are automatically encrypted by using your root key.
 Do not delete root keys in your KMS instance, even if you rotate to use a new key.
-You cannot access or remove the data in etcd or the data from the secrets in your cluster if you delete a root key.
+If you delete a root key that a cluster uses, the cluster becomes unusable, loses all its data, and cannot be recovered.
 {: important}

 ## Verifying secret encryption